kuZm0/kuZm0/README.md

 - 👋  I’m @kuZm0
-- 👀 I am always watching

 - 🌱 I love learning new stuff about teach in general

-- 📫 for contact here's my discord username
+- 📫 for contact  not available for now
-- kuzmo9088

 <!---
 kuZm0/kuZm0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.